testfairy/testfairy-flutter/README.md

 Run `pod repo update` and update the plugin in *pubspec.yaml*.
 Then run `cd ios; pod update TestFairy; cd..`.

 ### Troubleshoot
+1. **I see `Specs satisfying the TestFairy dependency were found, but they required a higher minimum deployment target.` when I build and iOS app.**

+You have to update the native SDK alongside with CocoaPods repository.

+Run `pod repo update` and update the plugin in *pubspec.yaml*.
+Then run `cd ios; pod update TestFairy; cd..`.

-1. **I have my own `HttpOverrides.global` setup.
+2. **I have my own `HttpOverrides.global` setup.
 How can I make it work with TestFairy?**

 Copy [this](https://github.com/testfairy/testfairy-flutter/blob/master/lib/src/network_logging.dart) file to your project.
 Add the necessary functionality and assign to `HttpOverrides.global` an instance from your new implementation.

-2. **I see `Errno::ENOENT - No such file or directory @ rb_sysopen - ./ios/Pods/Local Podspecs/testfairy.podspec.json` when I build an iOS app.**
+3. **I see `Errno::ENOENT - No such file or directory @ rb_sysopen - ./ios/Pods/Local Podspecs/testfairy.podspec.json` when I build an iOS app.**

 This happens due to a pod misconfiguration bug on the Flutter side.
 We have [a blog post](https://blog.testfairy.com/errnoenoent-fix-for-flutter-ios/) explaining the fix.